performanceArtist/binance-scripts/notes/interface.md

 If you need convenience functions, which only depend on the base interface, write them outside and export their types.
 Use cases can now depend on the convenience functions, which can be created with or without interface dependence.

-Use case should not inforce any additional constraints - i.e. it should not create convenience functions or wrappers over the interface.
+Use case should not enforce any additional constraints - i.e. it should not create convenience functions or wrappers over the interface.

 Use case should only work with parameters, not dependencies(except for simply calling/using them with parameters).
 If there is a need to manage dependencies, you can always make a convenience wrapper(maybe it is also a pattern?
 What would you call it?).